zoom/videosdk-web-helloworld/readme.md

 The [Zoom Video SDK for web](https://developers.zoom.us/docs/video-sdk/web/) enables you to build custom video experiences on a webpage with Zoom's core technology through a highly optimized WebAssembly module.

+You can try out the [live demo](https://zoom-webdemo.vercel.app) to see the Video SDK in action.

 ## Installation

 To get started, clone the repo: